liferay/liferay-docs/en/developer/customization/articles/03-architecture/06-ui-concepts/01-ui-architecture-intro.markdown

 ![Figure 4: Liferay facilitates integrating custom administrative functionality through navigation menus and administrative applications.](../../../images/architecture-ui-menus-and-panel-app.png)

 As you can see, @product@'s UI is highly flexible and customizable.
-Now that you understand it at a high-level, read these articles to learn more:
+Here's where to learn more:

 - [Theme Components](/docs/7-2/customization/-/knowledge_base/c/theme-components):
   Explains available mechanisms and extensions for customizing and theming